dotansimha/graphql-yoga/.changeset/orange-fishes-smile.md

 })
 ```

-But in this case to improve type safety, it is recommended to add a generic parameter to `createServer` like below;
+But in this case to improve type safety, it is recommended to add a generic parameter to `createServer` like below:

 ```ts
 const graphQLServer = createServer<{